Magnifiers and magnification

 The focal length (working distance) is the ideal distance between the lens and the object, not too close (or the lens won't magnify) and not too far (or the image appears wavy).
 And if you hold the lens MUCH too far from the object, the image will appear upside down.

 Most people don't understand 'focal length' and so when they see a '3' (for some reason eyeglasses are usually marked like this) they think it means "3X magnification" when it really means "three inch focal length".
-Matters are made worse by the fact that many manufacturers are 'approximate' in their calculations, you can measure the working distance of a 3" magnifier and find it is nearer to 4".
+Matters are made worse by the fact that some manufacturers are 'approximate' in their calculations, you can measure the working distance of a 3" magnifier and find it is nearer to 4".

 1.5 inch = 9.3X magnification